Pike County Health Department, Home Health & Hospice offers many support groups that are free and open to the public.

 Mental Health Awareness Support Group

 This support group is open to all individuals who are interested in bringing awareness to their own mental health, searching to find support and encouragement while gaining this awareness, and to those that are willing to support us in this journey.
+Please call our office to find out when the next meeting will be held.

 Other Public Health Services: